paulovieira/hapi-auth-cookie-cache/readme.md

 #### 2) client sends the login data

 The login data is POSTed to the path defined in 'loginDataPath' (example: 'POST /login-data').
-The validation logic must be implemented in the 'validateLoginData' function, which has signature `function(request, next)`, and where the `next` callback has signature `function(err, isValid, data)`.
+The validation logic must be implemented in the `validateLoginData` function.
+This function has signature `function(request, next)`, where the `next` callback has signature `function(err, isValid, data)`.
-If you have used other `hapi-auth-*` plugins, this will sound familiar.
+If you have used other `hapi-auth-*` plugins, this should look familiar.

-If the submitted login data is valid, `next` should be called as `next(null, true, data)`, where `data` is the 'credentials' object (or 'session' object), that is, an object containing authentication information about the client and will be available in subsequent requests.
+If the submitted login data is valid, `next` should be called as `next(null, true, data)`, where `data` is the 'credentials' object (or 'session' object), that is, an object containing authentication information about the client that will be available in subsequent requests.

 That object will be stored in the cache and the respective uuid will be present in a cookie that is sent back to the client.
-The response will be a 302 redirection to the path given in `loginRedirectTo` (which is usually a page with private contents, for instance, '/private').
+The response will be a 302 redirection to the path given in `loginRedirectTo` (which is usually a page with private contents, for instance, '/dashboard').

-If the submitted login data is not valid, `next`  should be called as `next(null, false, redirectTo)`, where `redirectTo` is an optional string.
-If `redirectTo` is given, the response will be 302 redirection to the url given in that string (this is usually the path of the login page - we want to give immediately give a new opportunity for the client to submit the login data).
+If the submitted login data is not valid, `next`  should be called as `next(null, false, redirectTo)`, where `redirectTo` is an optional string with an url.
+If `redirectTo` is given, the response will be 302 redirection to that url (which usually is the path of the login page - we want to give an immediate new opportunity for the client to submit the login data).
 If `redirectTo` is not given, the response will be a simple 401 error.

 #### 3) client can access protected routes

-If the submitted login data is valid, the client is now authenticated.
-The requests to routes that use the 'cookie-cache' strategy (example: 'GET /private') will now reach the handler and the session data is available in `request.auth.credentials`.
+If the submitted login data was valid, the client is now authenticated.
+The requests to routes protected with the 'cookie-cache' strategy (which is the default name for the strategy) will now reach the handler and the session data is available in `request.auth.credentials`.

-If authentication fails and if the route configuration uses auth mode 'try', the handler is still executed.
-In that case we have `request.auth.isAuthenticated` false and there is no session data.
+If authentication fails for some reason (for instance, the session data might have expired, see below) and if the route configuration uses auth mode 'try', the handler is still executed.
+In that case we have `request.auth.isAuthenticated` false and there is no session data in `request.auth.credentials`.

 Note: a request to a protected route will execute the `validateFunc` option given to `hapi-auth-cookie`.
 This function is implemented directly by this plugin and has a generic logic to interact with the cache:
 1) retrieve the session object from the cache (the cache key is the uuid given by the cookie)